jenkinsci/templating-engine-plugin/docs/concepts/library-development/parameterizing-libraries.md

 One of the major benefits of organizing your pipeline code into libraries is the ability to reuse these libraries across different teams.

-In order to achieve this level of reusability, it's best to externalize hard coded values as parameters that can be set from the pipeline configuration repository.
+To achieve this level of reusability, it's best to externalize hard coded values as parameters that can be set from the pipeline configuration repository.

 ## Pass Parameters Through the Pipeline Configuration